 The Communist Party of Greece (KKE) also reacted harshly to the Prime Minister’s statements.
 “The PM could indeed be evaluated with top marks in the subject of Mythology, as he claimed to see a ‘better’ image in schools thanks to the introduction of ‘robotics kits’ and ‘interactive whiteboards’… Meanwhile, thousands of substitute teachers are forced to renew their contracts year after year to fill gaps even in the middle of the school year,” the KKE’s Press Office stated.

-They also noted that the vast majority of schools continue to face serious infrastructure problems, with only 5% of them set to be included in building renovation programmes.
-The party further criticised the government for promoting a “two-speed” education system, where access to education is framed as an “opportunity,” pointing to the introduction of “Onassis schools” and the controversial proposal to have students choose their career paths at just 15 years old.
+The party also noted that the vast majority of schools continue to face serious infrastructure problems, with only 5% of them set to be included in building renovation programmes.
+The party further criticised the government for promoting a two tier school system, where access to education is framed as an “opportunity,” pointing to the introduction of “Onassis schools” and the “unacceptable proposal” to have students choose their career paths at just 15 years old.

-“The government of New Democracy is clearly threatened by the efforts of educators, parents, and students who are fighting for a qualitatively upgraded, free, and public education system.
+“The government of New Democracy is clearly threatened by the efforts of educators, parents, and students who are fighting for a high-quality, upgraded, and free public education system.
 This is the fundamental stance that teachers, parents, and students defend.
-And that’s why they reject the anti-educational criteria of the ‘evaluation’ process, which measures educational work by the reactionary standards of seeking sponsors,” the KKE concluded.
+And that’s why they reject the anti-educational criteria of the ‘evaluation’ process, which measures educational work according to reactionary standards of securing sponsors,” the KKE concluded.

-Finally, the KKE pointed out that the government’s narratives in education, both in schools and universities, have been continuously disproven.
+Finally, the party pointed out that the government’s narrative in education, both in schools and universities, have been continuously disproven.

 ______________________________________________